kannans89/ElmRepo/03_EnvSetup/EnvSetup.md

   https://www.tutorialspoint.com/typescript/images/ide.jpg
 )

-Step 4 − You may directly traverse to the file’s path by right clicking on the file → open in command prompt.Similarly, the Reveal in  Explorer option shows the file in the File Explorer.
+Step 4 − You may directly traverse to the file’s path by right clicking on  File → Open in command prompt.Similarly, the Reveal in  Explorer option shows the file in the File Explorer.
  <!--Screenshot here -->
   ![travers_path](
  https://www.tutorialspoint.com/typescript/images/traverse_files_path.jpg)